-Due to limits in the availability of data at the small geographic scale, the information on greenhouse gas emissions from road transport has been derived using modelling and coarse estimation techniques.
+Due to limits in the availability of data at the small geographic scale, the information on greenhouse gas emissions from road transport has been derived using modelling and estimation techniques.
 The resulting values are only approximate and should be used with caution.
-It has not been possible to test the statistical significance of trends.